 Cloths can be one of the top causes of cross-contamination in the kitchen.
-It is essential to use them safely to prevent bacteria and allergens from spreading.
+It is essential to use them safely to prevent bacteria, viruses or allergens from spreading.

 SAFETY POINT WHY?
 Use disposable cloths wherever possible, and throw them away after each task.
-This will make sure that any bacteria and allergens picked up by the cloth will not be spread.
-Always use a new or freshly cleaned and disinfected cloth to wipe work surfaces, equipment or utensils that will be used with ready-to-eat food.
-It is especially important to protect ready-to-eat food from bacteria.
-This is because the food will not be cooked, so any bacteria on the food will not be killed.
-Cloths can't be used for both floors and other surfaces.
-Take away re-usable cloths for thorough washing and disinfection after using them with raw meat/poultry, eggs or raw vegetables - and surfaces that have touched these foods.
-Raw meat/poultry and eggs are more likely to contain harmful bacteria than other foods.
+This will make sure that any bacteria, viruses or allergens picked up by the cloth will not be spread.
+Always use a new or freshly cleaned and disinfected cloth to wipe work surfaces, equipment or utensils that will be used to prepare and serve food.
+Cloths used in food preparations should only be used for these purposes and never used for any other cleaning or tasks around the kitchen.
+It is especially important to protect fresh food (for example, raw vegetables, fruits and salads) and ready-to-eat food from pathogens that could cause foodborne illness.
+This is because the food will not be cooked, so any bacteria or viruses on the food will not be killed.
+Thoroughly wash and disinfect re-usable cloths after using them with food and any equipment or surfaces that come into contact with food.
+Raw meat/poultry are more likely to contain harmful bacteria than other foods.
 The soil on vegetables can also contain harmful bacteria.
 If using re-usable cloths, make sure they are thoroughly washed, disinfected and dried properly between tasks (not just when they look dirty).
 Using dirty cloths can spread bacteria and allergens very easily.
 Cloths that are not dried properly can increase the risk of bacteria.
 Ideally, wash cloths in a washing machine on a very hot cycle.
 A suitably high temperature can be obtained using a hot cycle of 90°C. A hot wash cycle will clean the cloths thoroughly and kill bacteria (disinfect).
 If you wash and disinfect cloths by hand, make sure all the food and dirt has been removed by washing in hot soapy water before you disinfect them.
 After washing, you can disinfect by using boiling water or a suitable disinfectant, following the manufacturer's instructions (please note bleach is not a suitable disinfectant).
 If food or dirt is still on the cloths, this will prevent the disinfection process from being effective, so harmful bacteria might not be killed.